 Not all young people suffer from mood disorders.
 But for those who do suffer from mood disorders, these problems typically arise during these young years.
 They include and/or can stem from:

 - Premenstrual dysmorphic disorder

 Treatment options for your adolescent

-Our Southern California rehab is located in a relaxing setting in Santa Barbara.
+Our Southern California rehabs are located in a relaxing setting in Santa Barbara and Southern California.
 The calm environment is helpful when treating many mental health issues that you or your child may be experiencing.
 Our treatments are specific to the disorder being treated.
 Some of our forms of treatment include: